cortexproject/cortex/docs/blocks-storage/compactor.md

 ### `compactor_config`

-The `compactor_config` configures the compactor for the experimental blocks storage.
+The `compactor_config` configures the compactor for the blocks storage.

 ```yaml
 compactor: